magepages/mpdocs/docs/customer-approval/index.md

-### 2. Guide for using Postman to get customers list of not yet approval, approved and not approved accounts.
+### 2. Guide for using Postman to get customers list of waiting for approval, approved and not approved accounts.

 #### 2.1 To list the approved customers, you can use the GET method: